How to negotiate when buying a car

 - If you’re struggling to get a discount but you want the car, offer to close the deal there and then if you can both agree a price.

 - Don’t be afraid to walk out if the dealer isn’t prepared to negotiate or move much on the price.

 To help you work out how much the car will cost to run, try using our Car costs calculator.

 Buying a used car from a dealer is less risky than buying privately because you have more consumer rights if the car shows serious faults later.

 Many of our top tips above apply when negotiating with dealers over used cars.

 Buying a used car privately will usually get you a better deal than when buying through a dealer.
 The seller is often in more of a hurry and so more open to haggling.

-For instance, they may have seen a car they want to buy and are under pressure to sell their old car.
-Or maybe they’ve already bought another car and have to run two cars until they sell their old one.
+For instance, they might have seen a car they want to buy and are under pressure to sell their old car.
+Or perhaps they’ve already bought another car and have to run two cars until they sell their old one.

 - Technical faults